-By Amanda Pulford

-Director and Clinical Psychologist

-BPsych (Hons) MPsych (Clin) MAPS FCCLP MACPA
+By Amanda Pulford Director and Clinical Psychologist BPsych (Hons) MPsych (Clin) MAPS FCCLP MACPA TIRF

-Self-compassion: extending kindness and care to oneself in difficult times, as you would to a friend going through a similar situation.
+Self-compassion : extending kindness and care to oneself in difficult times, as you would to a friend going through a similar situation.
 Do you practice self-compassion?
 If not, it might be time to be more intentional about being kinder to yourself - over a thousand research articles demonstrate that self-compassion is good for us.
 Read on to find out more about what self-compassion is, why it's important, and how you can do more of it.

-If you've got a suggestion for an article, or there's something more you would like to hear about, please send us an email - click here p: 0488 954 195 f: 08 8294 3100
+If you're interested in our previous articles, please click here p: 0488 954 195 f: 08 8294 3100